AlbertoV5/python-blog/docs/blog.md

 '*.[jpJP]*[gG$]'
 ```

-Our first pattern means &ldquo;files with extension that start with j/J or p/P, then continue with n/N or p/P, then e/E or g/G and continue with any characters or none&rdquo;.
+Our first pattern means &ldquo;files with extensions that start with j/J or p/P, then continue with n/N or p/P, then e/E or g/G and continue with any characters or none&rdquo;.
 This will effectively match `jpg`, `jpeg`, `png` as well as their versions in caps.
 However this will also match something like `jpega` and `pngx`.

-However, if we wanted to make sure we don&rsquo;t match unintended files, we can use the second pattern which means &ldquo;files with extension that start with either j/J or p/P and end with g/G&rdquo;.
+If we wanted to make sure we don&rsquo;t match unintended files, we can use the second pattern which means &ldquo;files with extensions that start with either j/J or p/P and end with g/G&rdquo;.
 This also matches `jpg`, `jpeg` and `png` and it won&rsquo;t match `jpega` or `pngx`, however it will match patterns like `jag` or `pxg`.

-If we combine both patterns we can get a more strict match that makes sure the file format ends in g/G and matches all three of our target formats.
+If we combine both patterns we can get a more strict match that makes sure the file format ends in g/G and matches all three of our target extensions.

 ```shell
 '*.[jpJP][npNP]*[gG$]'